tudelft3d/website/projects/chek/index.md

 - Development of a Geo to BIM converter.

 - - -
-## Work in progress
+## Deliverables

-### IfcEnvelopeExtractor
+### BIM2Geo converter (IfcEnvelopeExtractor)

 <div class="row">
   <div class="col-sm-8 col-xs-8"><img class="img-responsive" src="{{ "img/EnvExtractor.gif" }}"></div>
 </div>
 <br>

-The IfcEnvelopeExtractor enables users to automatically extract the building envelope of an IFC- model and convert it to a CityJSON model.
+The IfcEnvelopeExtractor enables users to automatically convert an IFC model to a CityJSON model.
 This allows designs to be easily analyzed on a city scale without the need for manual conversion.
 This is one of the steps required to close the gap between architecture/BIM and city scale models.

-The software is able to extract multiple different LoD (Level of Detail) envelopes from an IFC-model.
+The software is able to extract multiple different LoDs (Levels of Detail) from an IFC model.
 The actual LoDs it is able to extract is dependent on the accuracy and validity of the input model.
-The tool utilizes three different extraction methods that can be used on progressively more accurate models.
-Lower detail envelopes (LoD 0.0 & 1.0) can be extracted only based on the vertices present in a model.
-Middle level detail envelopes (Lod 0.2, 1.2, 1.3, 2.2) can be extracted based on the model’s roofing structures.
-High level detail envelopes (Lod 3.2) can be extracted based on the model’s objects that are part of the building envelope.
-This final extraction step only functions on well-constructed models, but yields an accurate result that allows for overhang and underpasses.
-These features are often only present in models that are made manually.
+The tool utilizes five different extraction methods that can be used on progressively more accurate models.
+Lower detail envelopes (LoD 0.0 and 1.0 exteriors) can be extracted only based on the vertices present in a model.
+Middle level detail envelopes (LoD 0.2, 0.3 and 0.4* roof structures, as well as LoD 1.2, 1.3 and 2.2 exteriors) can be extracted based on the model’s roofing geometry.
+High LoD models (LoD 0.2 and 3.2 storeys) can be obtained from selected parts of the outer shell geometry, very high LoD models (LoD 3.2 exteriors) can be extracted based on the model’s complete outer shell geometry, and interior geometries can be obtained from the IfcSpaces in the model.

 The included image shows a demo model of AutoDesk Revit that was used as input, and the resulting constructed envelopes.

-The next steps that are planned for the development of the software are:

--	Addition of semantic window and door data
--	Addition of interior spaces
--	Addition of semantic data to the Lod 3+ extraction

-The software tool and an in-depth explanation of its workings can be found [here](https://github.com/jaspervdv/IFC_BuildingEnvExtractor).
+The software tool and an in-depth explanation of its workings can be found [here](https://github.com/jaspervdv/IFC_BuildingEnvExtractor) and the final report is available [here](https://3d.bk.tudelft.nl/pdfs/BIM2GEO_Converter.pdf).

 ### CityJSON Importer plugin for Revit